jekyll/jekyll-admin/docs/_frontend/containers.md

 ## Documents

 Container for Documents view.
-Lists documents of a collection (including posts).
+Lists documents and directories of a collection.

 ### PropTypes